vitusortner/stille/README.md

 ## Download

-Refer to the [most recent release](https://github.com/vitusortner/stille/releases) and download the attached .app file.
+Refer to the [most recent release](https://github.com/vitusortner/stille/releases) and download the attached Stille.zip file.